IDCubed/oms-docs/sources/get_started/tab_dev_environment.rst

 If you would prefer to experience OMS running in the cloud, :ref:`see this tutorial <kickstart_oms>`.
-Note that you will still need to send in a request to gain access to the git source code for a deployment to a host in the cloud.
+Note that you will still need to send in a request to gain access to the Git source code for a deployment to a host in the cloud.

 Register to Request a VM Image